 The aims of the Charity are to provide relief to physically handicapped children.
-Accordingly, the benefit is available only to a section of the
+Accordingly, the benefit is available only to a section of the public.
+This selected grouping has two restrictions:

 Firstly, it is limited to children and young people.
-While there are no explicit age limits, the discretion of the Trustees is used, and ages up to 25 years would normally be considered.
+While the discretion of the Trustees is used, the stated age requirement is from 0 to 25 years although a young person over the age of 25 years but close to it could be considered within the Trustee discretion limit.